intigration/technology-content/contributing/contributing/index.md

 ---
+title: Home
+layout: content
-layout: contributing
+subsection: contributing
-page_menu_hl: home
-section: contributing
+section: contributing-contributing

+order: 1
 ---

 # Contributing
-Fedora Developer Portal is a community effort to share guides and information about open-source development.
+Developer Portal is a effort to share guides and information about development.
 And we need your help!

 ## Contribution process